geraldbivens/auth-1/README.md

 # README

-Create a new user with a secure password:
+Steps to create a new user with a secure password:

 * Create a new rails api `rails new auth-1 --api`